pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 This feature is implemented using optimistic concurrency control features of the underlying database.
 With SQLAlchemy, a unique constraint is used that involves both the sequence and the position columns.
+The Django ORM strategy works in the same way.

 With Cassandra the position is the primary key in the sequence partition, and the "IF NOT EXISTS" feature is applied.
 The Cassandra database management system implements the Paxos